 Low Noise/Low Vibration Cooling System

 The exterior appearance of your wine cooler may seem to be of minor importance, but it should not be overlooked.
 Your wine cooler is a statement about your taste, a proclamation that you are sincere about wine appreciation.
-So consult our wine refrigerator reviews yet again, this time to tick the boxes for good looks.
+So, consult our wine refrigerator reviews yet again, this time to tick the boxes for good looks.
 You should be able to choose an exterior surface in the silver/gray/black range with no problems, but if you are looking for something special like bright red or real wood you may find that your choice of models is more limited.
 Don’t forget to check the interior color as well – some reviewers forget to mention this – and the best wine coolers will have interior lighting which is effective but not too bright, so that your wine collection can be displayed to full advantage without being damaged.

 Other Useful Features

 If you buy the best wine cooler it will last a long time.
 It may have to see you through a kitchen renovation, or even moving house, so if you have to relocate your cooler you may be glad that you chose one with a reversible door.
 A locking door provides extra security against exploring children or opportunist thieves.
-Temperature controls on a digital touch panel combine ease of use with a more stylish appearance.
+Finally, temperature controls on a digital touch panel combine ease of use with a more stylish appearance.

 After progressing from wine racks behind the couch to not just any old cooler but the best wine refrigerator available, you may one day find that even this is not enough.
 If you are lucky enough to have a cool area underneath the house (maybe a crawl space that doesn’t need to accommodate a winter heating system) or an actual cellar, it won’t be too long before you are considering establishing your very own wine cellar.
-Shortly after that you will need to check out wine cellar cooling units.
+Consequently, after that you will need to check out wine cellar cooling units.

 Why You Need a Special Wine Cellar Cooling Unit

 It is not a good idea to just buy a standard room air conditioning system for use in your wine cellar.
-This is because normal domestic air conditioners are unable to handle cooling down to the 57- 65° F (14 -18° C) required for ideal wine storage.
+Because, normal domestic air conditioners are unable to handle cooling down to the 57- 65° F (14 -18° C) required for ideal wine storage.
 Too high a temperature will irreparably damage your wine, while too low a temperature will slow down the process of maturation.

-You will get the best result by reading wine cellar cooling units reviews to determine which dedicated cooling system is best suited to your cellar.
+In conclusion, you will get the best result by reading wine cellar cooling units reviews to determine which dedicated cooling system is best suited to your cellar.

 Types of Wine Cellar Cooling Units

-There are three main types of wine cellar cooling systems: through-the-wall systems, ducted systems and split systems.
+So, there are three main types of wine cellar cooling systems: through-the-wall systems, ducted systems and split systems.

 Through-the-wall Wine Cellar Cooling Units

-The limited cooling capacity of this kind of self-contained cooling system means that it is best for small cellars.
+First of all, the limited cooling capacity of this kind of self-contained cooling system means that it is best for small cellars.
 It’s mounted through the wall, connecting with the outside of the building or with another well- ventilated space beneath the house.
 The cooling unit can interfere with the placement of wine racking unless you give some careful thought to its positioning.
 They can be installed by the home handyman.

 Ducted Wine Cellar Cooling Systems

-A ducted cooling system could be used in a larger cellar.
+In addition, a ducted cooling system could be used in a larger cellar.
 The installation offers more flexibility, because the unit containing the evaporator, fan and condenser can be situated either inside or outside the cellar.
 Ducts handle the movement of fresh air and exhaust air.

 Split System Wine Cellar Cooling